basiralab/GmTE-Net/README.md

 ![fig2](GmTE_Net.png)

-# YouTube videos to install and run the code and understand how GmTE-Net works
+# YouTube video to understand how GmTE-Net works

 To learn about how GmTE-Net works, check the following YouTube video: